 The added benefit of trying to do SEO yourself is that even if you don’t manage to get the results you want, you will be more educated to choose an SEO provider.

-You will get to know from first-hand the difficulties and challenges encounter in the process and this will allow you to make better decisions later.
+You will get to know first-hand the difficulties and challenges encountered in the process and this will allow you to make better decisions later.